1. System overview

 Active shifting (dairy cows)

 To herd dairy cows, Halter uses ‘active shifting’.
 Dairy cows are already familiar with regular daily movements on farm, so active shifting is used to guide dairy cows to new pasture breaks or from the paddock to the milking shed.
 Sound cues are used to head the cow in the correct direction and vibration cues to encourage forward movement.
-If an animal ignores the vibration cues to move forward with the rest of her mob,, after an extended period and only once the cues have escalated, she would then receive a shock to reinforce the primary cues and encourage her to keep moving.
+If an animal ignores the vibration cues to move forward with the rest of her mob, after an extended period and only once the cues have escalated, she would then receive a low-energy pulse to reinforce the primary cues and encourage her to keep moving.
 If for any reason she cannot keep moving forward, the system will disable and pulses will stop.

 Passive shifting (beef cattle)

 By contrast, for beef cattle the Halter system uses ‘passive shifting’, which accounts for differences in behaviour and temperament of beef cattle breeds compared to dairy breeds.
 Passive shifting allows animals unconstrained time to move to their next pasture allocation.
-When they are being passively shifted, cattle receive directional sound cues and then a vibration cue once they are facing in the direction of the next allocation of feed.
+When they are being passively shifted, cattle receive a vibration cue once they are facing in the direction of the next allocation of feed.
 This vibration cue is never reinforced with an electric pulse.
 The virtual boundary between the old and new pasture allocations becomes activated when the majority of cattle have crossed the boundary, to prevent cattle returning to the old break.
 It is only activated for those cattle that have already crossed the boundary.
 Their natural social desire to be with the rest of the herd draws the rest of the cattle into the new allocation.

 Halter’s virtual herding does NOT use a ‘roaming’ virtual fence to ‘sweep’ cows into a zone from behind.
 This is a somewhat common misconception about virtual herding.
 Instead, cows receive individual guidance cues at the same time, and these cues are customised per animal based on their location and heading.
 All animals are allowed to move in their own time.

-² Tasmanian Institute of Agriculture - ‘Managing dairy cows with Halter virtual fencing technology’, Dr Megan Verdon (preliminary study results, September 2023)
+1 Tasmanian Institute of Agriculture - ‘Managing dairy cows with Halter virtual fencing technology’, Dr Megan Verdon (preliminary study results, September 2023)